-Activity Evidence that supports this approach Challenge number(s) addressed Implement Training and development for Teachers and Teaching Assistants to support continuing high quality delivery of the Read Write Inc. phonics programme With success in the basics of decoding words, pupils will be able to move on to reading with increased fluency and speed, which will enable them to develop a love of reading for pleasure Nick Gibb: the importance of phonics - GOV.UK (www.gov.uk) 1 Provide CPD for Teachers and Teaching Assistants to ensure they have the necessary skills, subject knowledge, pedagogy to meet the wide-ranging needs of PP eligible pupils and to deliver quality first teaching to all.
+Activity Evidence that supports this approach Challenge number(s) addressed Qualified teacher to support small group and intervention work throughout the school day.
+EEF research shows that small group work completed by the teacher rather than support staff or external agency has a much greater impact.
+Established teacher/pupil relationships ensure pupils settle into learning quickly.
+Teachers are able to link what has been taught in the small group session to the learning and achievements in class and embed the learning further through retrieval.
+Teachers are trained to use the best teaching resources, strategies and approaches to support the children.
+1 Additional training and development for Teachers and Teaching Assistants to support continuing high quality delivery of the Read Write Inc. phonics programme.
+With success in the basics of decoding words, pupils will be able to move on to reading with increased fluency and speed, which will enable them to develop a love of reading for pleasure Nick Gibb: the importance of phonics - GOV.UK (www.gov.uk) 1 Continue to provide high quality internal and external CPD (including EEF 5 a day) for Teachers and Teaching Assistants to ensure they have the necessary skills, subject knowledge, pedagogy to meet the wide-ranging needs of PP eligible pupils and to deliver quality first teaching to all.
 Great teaching is the most important level schools have to improve pupil attainment.
 Ensuring every teacher is supported in delivering high-quality teaching is essential to achieving the best outcomes for all pupils, particularly the most disadvantaged among them.
-High-quality teaching EEF (educationendowmentfoundation.org.uk) 2 Purchase of NFER tests.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they get the correct additional support through 2 interventions of teacher instruction.
-Assessing and monitoring pupil progress, EEF Develop speech, language, communication and vocabulary skills through the teaching of oracy in the curriculum.
-Studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
-On average, pupils who participate in oral language interventions make approximately five months' additional progress over the course of a year.
-Sutton Trust-EFF Toolkit (2020) 1, 2 Enhancement of foundation curriculum, leadership and teaching.
+High-quality teaching EEF (educationendowmentfoundation.org.uk) 2 Continue to purchase NFER tests for end of key stage assessments alongside use of FFT assessments to enable tracking across year groups.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they get the correct additional support through interventions of teacher instruction.
+Assessing and monitoring pupil progress, EEF 2 Develop speech, language, communication and vocabulary skills through the teaching of oracy in the Studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
+On average, pupils who participate in oral language interventions make approximately five months' 1, 2 curriculum, including NELI and Drawing Club. additional progress over the course of a year.
+Sutton Trust-EFF Toolkit (2020) Enhancement of foundation curriculum, leadership and teaching quality through internal and external CPD.
 Curriculum adaptation and enhancement is core to the work of school improvement.
 It is important to consider long-term retention of key knowledge and skills and how pupils can be helped to make links between ideas and topics.
 It is valuable to look for ways of reinforcing key knowledge and skills across the curriculum, capitalising on any crossover between topics and subjects where appropriate.
-1. High-quality teaching EEF (educationendowmentfoundation.org.uk) 2 Embed mastery approach to maths teaching and learning.
-Fund teacher release time to share features, resources, plan CPD and liaise with NCETM.
+1. High-quality teaching EEF (educationendowmentfoundation.org.uk) 2 Embed mastering number in KS1 to further improve maths teaching and learning.
+Fund teacher release time to share features, resources, plan CPD and liaise with NCETM and Origin Maths Hub.
 Children's chances of success are maximised if they develop deep and lasting understanding of mathematical procedures and concepts.
 Teaching for Mastery NCETM 2